Islamic mythology: Creation myths

 Creation myths are based on the Quran, the central scripture of Islam, and expanded upon in hadiths, Arabic and Persian writings, histories (Qiṣaṣ al-anbiyāʾ), Muslim poetry, philosophical essays, and mystical writings.
 While through syncretism, Islamic creation myths assimilated to African and Asian beliefs, Islam reshaped the indigenous cultural accounts on the origin of the world to fit the central Quranic teaching that, ultimately, everything in existence was created by a monotheistic God (Allah).
 As consequence, all beings, especially humans, were expected to serve God alone.

 The Quran is heavily based by Middle Eastern descriptions of the origin of the world (cosmogony) and creation of mankind (anthropogony).
 However, the Quran never portrays any of these in a continuous story, but rather alludes to them in order to illustrate a message.
-It is only in the 7th century, Muslims began to reconsile Quranic passages with Biblical material.
+It is only in the 7th century, Muslims began to reconcile Quranic passages with Biblical material.
 Since the Quran refers to Biblical accounts only partly, Biblical stories were either unknown at the times of the revelation of the Quran or did not matter to the early Muslim community to convey the Quranic message.